zpok3/Waters-of-Life/README.md

 1. Launch `ModOrganizer.exe` from your `Installation Location` folder.
 2. If you see a pop-up called `Register?`, select `Yes`.
 3. If you use the **Steam** version of the game, enable the mod `Yet Another Steam Overlay Fixer` under the `Post Installation` separator.

+> [!note]
+> If you output the decompressed BSAs to a mod folder, a mod called `[NoDelete] Decompressed BSAs` should appear in the bottom of the left pane of MO2.
+Make sure to enable it as well.
+If it is greyed out you may have output the decompressed BSAs to the wrong folder.
+Find out where they are (tip: only three of the base game's BSAs are decompressed - Meshes, Misc and Textures) and move them to the folder you created earlier.

 ## Game Settings
 There are four profiles you can choose from; the default profile, the Classic profile, the ModdingLinked Basics profile, and the ModdingLinked Extended profile.
 Since the INI files are profile specific, you must use the drop-down menu on the top of your modlist in MO2 to select the profile you would like to configure settings for.